Chart Color Schemes

 Cooran features high concentrations of group households, with a fairly typical median household size

 Family households account for 71.9% of all households, including 27.5% couples with children, 29.9% couples without children, and 13.8% single parent families.
 Non-family households make up the remaining 28.1%, with lone person households at 24.4% and group households comprising 4.4% of the total.
-The median household size is 2.5 people, which aligns with the average for the Rest of Queensland.
+The median household size is 2.5 people, which matches the Regional Queensland average.

 Frequently Asked Questions - Households